Certification of modular Galois representations: Certification of the computations

 \item The fact that the resolvents $\Gamma_C(x)$ computed by the Dokchitsers' method and used to identify the image of Frobenius elements seem to have integer (and not just complex) coefficients hints that $\Gal(L/\Q)$ is indeed isomorphic to a subgroup of $\GLFl$, so that the number field $L$ is indeed a number field cut out by a Galois representation, and that the Galois action on $V_{f,\l} \subset J_1(\ell)[\ell]$ is linear.
+Again, we can replace $F(x)$ with $F_r(x)$ and $\GLFl$ with $\GLFl/S_r$ to ease computation.

-\item The fact that the polynomials $F_i(x)$ computed by regrouping the roots of $F(x)$ along their $S$-orbits for the various subgroups $S \subseteq \Flx$ considered during the polynomial reduction process (cf. section \ref{Polred}) seem to have rational coefficients with common denominator dividing the one of $F(x)$ also hints that the coefficients of these polynomials have been correctly identified as rational numbers, that $\Gal(L/\Q)$ is indeed isomorphic to a subgroup of $\GLFl$, and that the Galois action on the root of $F(x)$ is the expected one.
+\item The fact that the approximations $F_i(x)$ of the polynomials $\saint F_i(x)$ computed by regrouping the roots of $F(x)$ along their $S$-orbits for the various subgroups $S \subseteq \Flx$ considered during the polynomial reduction process (cf. section \ref{Polred}) seem to have rational coefficients with common denominator dividing the one of $F(x)$ also hints that the coefficients of these polynomials have been correctly identified as rational numbers, that $\Gal(L/\Q)$ is indeed isomorphic to a subgroup of $\GLFl$, and that the Galois action on the roots of $F(x)$ is the expected one.

-\item Finally, we could check that the values $a_p \bmod \mathfrak{l}$ obtained by the algorithm for a few small primes $p$ are correct, by comparing them with the ones computed by ``classical'' methods such as based on modular symbol-based ones.
+\item Finally, we can check that the values $a_p \bmod \mathfrak{l}$ obtained by the algorithm for a few small primes $p$ are correct, by comparing them with the ones computed by ``classical'' methods such as based on modular symbol-based ones.

 \end{itemize}

 We will now present a method to formally prove rigorously our computations, while keeping the amount of required extra computations to a minimum.